PavleProd/Clothing-Store-API/README.md

 1. Download the repository
 2. Open Powershell and navigate to repository root folder
 3. Run following command: `docker compose up --build`

-4. You can access API on port 8080, database will be already initialized with data from `db/init/products_init.csv`
+- You can access API on port 8080
+- Database will be already initialized with data from `db/init/products_init.csv`

 ## Components